-The MaxCSDU and blli variables are described in "Frequently Used Structures" on page 54.
+The MaxCSDU and blli variables are described in "Frequently Used Structures" on page 58.

-EFAULT An error occurred when the ATM software attempted to read the call's listenQlength value was invalid.

-${\tt ATMIOC_CREATEPVC, ATMIOC_SETUP, ATMIOC_MPSETUP, or}\\$
+Errors Possible errors include: EFAULT An error occurred when the ATM software attempted to read the call's argument.
+EINVAL The file descriptor was already bound (for example, with ATMIOC_CREATEPVC, ATMIOC_SETUP, ATMIOC_MPSETUP, or ATMIOC_ACCEPT).

-ATMIOC_ACCEPT).
 Or, the access mode (read/write) was incorrect.
-Or, the into the cause field of the argument.
+Or, the listenQlength value was invalid.
+The registration request was rejected, and the reason has been written EIO into the cause field of the argument.
 See Appendix C for a complete list of the possible values (causes).

-EIO The registration request was rejected, and the reason has been written

 ENOSPC The driver was not able to allocate a userHandle to the SVC.

-ENODEV The board was not in the UP or DOWN state.
-Or, the port was not
+ENODEV The port was not in the UP or DOWN state.
+Or, the port was not operational.